Fictitious telephone number: North American Numbering Plan

-In much of the North American Numbering Plan, a 0 or 1 in the second digit signified an area code until 1994; these numbers could not be issued as individual local exchanges without breaking eight-digit (1+7D) long-distance calls within an area code.
+In the North American Numbering Plan, an area code had a 0 or 1 in the second position until 1995; these numbers could not be issued as individual local exchanges without breaking seven-digit (1+7D) long-distance calls within a numbering plan area.
 The B-52's (album) used the non-working number 6060-842 as the title of a 45 rpm "B"-side track on the 1979 version of hit single "Rock Lobster"; the song's main character dials "(the) stupid number all day long" only to find it disconnected.
 This reservation no longer exists.

-Universal Pictures acquired the phone number (212) 664-7665 for use in films to avoid the 555 prefix.
+Universal Pictures acquired the telephone number (212) 664-7665 for use in films to avoid the 555 prefix.
 It has been used in the films Munich, Scott Pilgrim vs. the World, The Adjustment Bureau, and Definitely, Maybe.
 Fictional Telecom has reserved voice over IP numbers in the 206 (Seattle), 323 (Los Angeles), 415 (San Francisco), and 646 (New York) area codes for use in films, TV and radio dramas.
 Occasionally, a real number serves as an Easter egg, as the publisher directs a number they own to a promotional message, a contest line or other content which ties into the original programme.

-Phone numbers whose exchanges begin with 1 are also occasionally used as fictional numbers.
-Under the North American Numbering Plan, all telephone exchanges run from 200 to 999 with similar restrictions on telephone area codes.
-Like the reservation on area codes with "9" as the middle area code digit, the restrictions on "0" and "1" are intended to facilitate a possible future expansion which would lengthen all North American numbers by one or more digits.
+Telephone numbers that use the digit 1 in the first position of the exchange code, an invalid number format in the NANP, are occasionally used as fictional numbers.